elastic/elasticsearch/CONTRIBUTING.md

 Further instructions for specific projects are given below.

 ### Tips for code changes
-Following these tips prior to raising a pull request will speed up teh review cycle.
+Following these tips prior to raising a pull request will speed up the review cycle.

 * Add appropriate unit tests (details on writing tests can be found in the